DeviprasadShetty9833/Python_Journal/1_Python Basics/README.md

 - Work on numbers at the binary level.

-> Truth Table for Bitwise Operators
+> Truth Table for Bitwise Operators (0 - False, 1 - True)

 | a | b | AND | OR | XOR |
 |---|---|---|---|---|